agustinlare/docs/aws-resources-list.md

 ## Amazon EMR

 Amazon EMR is the industry-leading cloud big data solution for petabyte-scale data processing, interactive analytics, and machine learning using open-source frameworks such as Apache Spark, Apache Hive, and Presto.

+## AWS Budgets
+Service that helps you set custom cost and usage budgets for your AWS resources and monitor your progress towards those budgets.
+It sends you alerts when you exceed (or are forecasted to exceed) your budgeted amounts, enabling you to take timely corrective actions to optimize your AWS spending.